Aiman-Fauarsy/Authentication-Authorization-Angular7-WEB-API-Using-Token-System/README.md

 <strong>About this project</strong><br>
 A full example explaning how to do Register and login and save data in Web API with explination how it works.
-Using WebApi with entityFramework for backend also nugget packages to unable cors, and add token system for Authentication and Authorization
+Using WebApi with entityFramework for backend also nugget packages to unable cors, and token system for Authentication and Authorization

 <strong>#Please before running this project remember! </strong>